 General liability insurance aims to safeguard your financial responsibility for accidents that cause property damage, personal injury, and advertising damage to third parties.

-Even if the charges against you and the business are ultimately proven unfounded, it provides investigation and legal defense.
+Even if the charges against you and the business are ultimately proven unfounded, they will provide investigation and legal defense.

 What will affect the final price of insurance?